nums11/rcos-status-updates/fall_2018/week_07.md

 ## This Week's Plan

-> Fix courseform bug that doesn't automatically assign instructors as supervisors to the courses they create.
+> Fix Login Form bug where autofill is not working correctly.